How to Spend the Perfect 24 Hours in Panama City: Itinerary for First-Time Visitors

 Church in Casco Viejo, Panama City, Panama

-One of the coolest places to visit in Central America, Casco Viejo is also a wonderful place to enjoy local and international foods like traditional Spanish tapas or even Japanese.
+One of the coolest places to visit in Central America, Casco Viejo is a wonderful place to enjoy local and international foods like traditional Spanish tapas or even Japanese.
 Watching the whole spectacle of Casco Viejo coming alive from a rooftop is the perfect way to end your one day in Panama City.

 Where to stay with 24 hours in Panama City

-Ryan O'Rourke is a seasoned traveler and the founder & editor of Treksplorer, a fiercely independent guide to mid-range luxury travel for busy people.
+Ryan O'Rourke is a Canadian traveller, food & drink aficionado, and the founder & editor of Treksplorer.
 With over 20 years of extensive travel experience, Ryan has journeyed through over 50 countries, uncovering hidden gems and sharing firsthand, unsponsored insights on what to see & do and where to eat, drink & stay.
 Backed by his travel experience and in-depth research, Ryan’s travel advice and writing has been featured in publications like the Huffington Post and Matador Network.
 You can connect with Ryan on Twitter/X at @rtorourke.

 DISCLAIMER: Treksplorer is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com and its affiliated international sites.